logos-messaging/specs/informational/chatdefs.md

 Other specific message types include:

-**Content Type**: The structured format of content.
-These data structures represent specific encodings of Text, Image, Audio data.
+**Content Type**: A definition of the structure and encoding of a Content instance, interpreted solely by the Application.

 **Delivery Acknowledgement**: A notification from a receiving client to sender that their message was successfully received.
 While similar to a read-receipt, delivery acknowledgements differ in that the acknowledgement originates based on the client, where read-receipts are fired when they are displayed to a user.